 This series was written by Jeanne DuPrau, and contains 4 books, The City of Ember, The People of Sparks, The Prophet of Yonwood, and The Diamond of Darkhold.
 Out of all of them, my personal favorite is The Diamond of Darkhold.
 This series is a great one to read, and beginner readers can likely read this without too much trouble.
+Because of that, I would rate this series for ages 8 - 10 because this series will mostly appeal to kids of those ages.
 I really liked and enjoyed this series when I was reading it, but what I really didn’t like was that the 3rd book was completely unrelated to the other ones.
 I would rate this series as a whole 4 Stars, it would have been more if not for the 3rd book.

 The City of Ember is a city, hidden in a massive cave, post-war.
 There was a massive apocalypse, and so a group of people decided to make sure that humanity doesn’t become extinct, and so built a city underground, safe from the war ragin above it.
 Now Ember had been populated for over 200 years, but the builders never intended for the residents to stay there forever.
 That was why they left a safe in the hands of the first mayor, who would pass it on to the next mayor when his or her reign was over.
 The box was set to open, but one of the mayor’s, thought it was the key to staying alive, and so tried his best to open it, but in vain.
 But the safe never got put back where it was supposed to be, and was lost to the people of Ember.
 That particular Mayor was the many greats grandfather of the first protagonist, Lina Mayfleet.
 The second protagonist was a boy named Doon Harrow.
 One day, Lina finds the safe, opened, but the paper inside was heavily damaged.
 Lina and Doon try to figure out the clues, and finally, they succeed.
 The paper was titled “Instructions for Egress,” and it showed how to escape the City.
 Lina and Doon manage to escape, and they find out that Ember was just a city in a massive cave.
 They throw down a scroll containing the way to exit the City, and someone picks it up.